adcondev/my-learning-notes/RED2000/NOTES.md

 - I did some modification on the static files to show every field of the ticket models.
 Every field is now editable and can be sent to the backend for printing.
 - I helped with a [guide](https://github.com/adcondev/n8n-local) to setup n8n locally and expose it to the internet using Ngrok.
 It was for a friend who wanted to test some workflows without setting up a full server.
 Also, removing the random public URL that Ngrok provides each time it starts.

+- For now, i will work on the simplest commands like Printing, Mechanism control and Print position.
+The trick is they will be part of a new architecture, the idea is slowly migrate to a new architecture that supports multiple protocols (ESCPOS, ZPL, etc) as packages inside the same repository.
+- I also worked with the rearchitecture of the pos-printer package.
+I minimal version was done, now i will need to migrate the existing commands to the new architecture.
+It will take some time, but it will be worth it in the long run.
+- I finished a minimal version of the ticket printing through the WebSocket POS printer daemon.
+It uses the pos-printer package to print, format and cut the ticket.
+It used the configuration and template received from the frontend.
+I will show it tomorrow.

 ---

 ## 🎯 **Current Focus Areas**